 The template below contains guidelines for ACT Health HREC requirements including HREC contact details and statements on privacy, confidentiality, data on withdrawal and compensation.

 Serious Adverse Event Reporting - use this template to report serious adverse events, or SAEs, which have occurred at a Health Directorate site.

 SUSAR/Line Listing Coversheet - all submissions of SUSAR/Line Listing, Annual Safety Reports etc must be accompanied by this cover sheet.
 Please ensure to answer question 2 on the template and the Principle Investigator sign the form.

-Project Progress Report Template - also known as PPR.
-Use this template to inform HREC of your project progress and also to seek an extension of the ethical approval for your project.
+Annual Project Report and Extension Request Template - Use this template to inform HREC of your project progress and to seek an extension of the ethical approval period for your project.